 - The league director monitors the level of play in all divisions and reserves the right to make changes deemed appropriate.

 - All teams must have paid their team fee by November 1.

 - Teams can add as many people as they wish, to their team but all players should have paid the participation fee on Quebec.clublocker.com

 - A player has to have played a minimum of 4 matches to qualify for the playoffs.

 - Only players that have previously played can play the last 2 weeks before playoffs.

-- NOTE: Scoring in Quebec for division C and D is to 15.
-A and B is to 11.
+- NOTE: Scoring in Quebec for the Premier Division is 11 and Divisions 2 and 3 is to 15.

 - The official ball is the Black Knight Tru-Bounce Double Yellow.

 - A player may enforce the use of the official ball, but this must be done prior to the start of the match, and he/she may be asked to supply the ball if the opposing team cannot produce one.

 - New balls (or balls in good condition) are to be furnished by the players of the home team.